mi-lee/stat545-data-analysis-r/README.md

 ## My experience with Markdown

-I use R Markdown for my Stat404 assignments, so it's not too new - but this is my first time using Github.
+I use R Markdown for my Stat 404 assignments, but only into pdf for handing in.
+This is my first time using GitHub.

 ### How I made this